elusivecodes/FrostCore/README.md

 **Pluck Dot**

-Retrieve values of a specified key from an Array of Objects using dot notation.
+Retrieve values of a specified key from an array of objects using dot notation.

-- `objects` is an Array of Objects you wish to retrieve values from.
+- `objects` is an array of objects you wish to retrieve values from.
 - `key` is a string using dot notation, indicating the key to retrieve.
 - `defaultValue` is the default value to return if the key does not exist, and will default to *undefined*.